Gymnastik- och idrottshögskolan, GIH

 Educational clash or educational potential?
 School agedasylum seekers' encounters with Swedish health education; Örebro UniversitySMOVE Doctoral Programme of Sustainable Movement Education [VR 2021-00520]; Swedish School of Sport and Health Sciences, GIH; Publications

-Gender in motion – movement possibilities in school-age educare [VR 2021-00520]; Swedish School of Sport and Health Sciences, GIHThe landscape of environmental education in the outdoors.
-Exploring encounters in different subjects in Swedishcompulsory school.
+A study of movement in school-age educare [VR 2021-00520]; Swedish School of Sport and Health Sciences, GIHNetworks in Nature (NINA): Exploring Relational Leadership in Friluftsfrämjandet [CIF P2026-0214]; Swedish School of Sport and Health Sciences, GIHThe landscape of environmental education in the outdoors.
+Exploring encounters in different subjects in Swedish compulsory school.
 [VR 2025-04074]; Swedish School of Sport and Health Sciences, GIH

 Organisations